Mojang/EducationContent/python/lesson1/activity2.md

 # @highlight
 player.say"To show")
 ```
 Place the missing syntax block.
 The command on the second tv monitor also has a piece of syntax missing, place the missing syntax.

+#### ~ tutorialhint
+If you want to remove the syntax blocks, use the **try again** button by talking to the developer.

 ## Step 3
 Go over to third tv monitor, there are two pieces of syntax missing from the command: